Richard Vranch: Early life

 Vranch's parents were a teacher and a BT engineer.
-He attended Bristol Grammar School and Trinity Hall, Cambridge, graduating from Cambridge University with a BA and PhD in physics.
+He attended Bristol Grammar School and Trinity Hall, Cambridge, graduating from the University of Cambridge with BA and PhD degrees in physics.
 While a first-year doctoral student, he joined the Footlights in 1981 and was a contemporary of Stephen Fry, Hugh Laurie, Morwenna Banks, Tony Slattery and Neil Mullarkey.
 He was also a member of the Light Entertainment Society and the Cambridge University Mummers.

-He was a researcher at the Cavendish Laboratory and a research fellow at St John's College, Oxford for nine months before going into comedy full-time.
+He was a researcher at the Cavendish Laboratory and a research fellow at St John's College, Oxford, for nine months before going into comedy full-time.

 Career

 Stand-up comedy and improvisation

 Vranch has performed since 1979.
 He formed a comedy double-act with Tony Slattery in 1981.
-The duo hosted the Channel 4 quiz The Music Game and over 100 episodes of Cue The Music on ITV.
+The duo hosted the Channel 4 quiz The Music Game and more than 100 episodes of Cue the Music on ITV.
 He was the improvising pianist and guitarist on the original British television show Whose Line Is It Anyway? from 1988.

 He co-wrote and performed in The Paul Merton Show at the London Palladium in 1994.
-With Pippa the Ripper he is half of the hula-hoop/science double act Dr Hula.
-In 2006, he appeared at the Ars Nova theatre, New York and co-founded the improv storytelling group The YarnBards.
+With Pippa the Ripper, he is half of the hula-hoop/science double act Dr Hula.
+In 2006, he appeared at the Ars Nova theatre, New York, and co-founded the improv storytelling group The YarnBards.
 In 2012, with others he co-wrote and appeared in the UK tour and West End run of the stage show Paul Merton Out of My Head.

-Since at least 1988 Vranch has appeared at London's The Comedy Store.
+Since at least 1988, Vranch has appeared at London's The Comedy Store.
 He currently appears there every week with the Comedy Store Players.